KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Callouts.md

 KeyboardKit has a ``Callouts`` namespace that contains callout-related types.

-For instance, a ``Callouts/InputCallout`` shows the currently pressed key while a ``Callouts/ActionCallout`` shows secondary actions when long pressing a key.
+For instance, ``Callouts/InputCallout`` shows the currently pressed key while ``Callouts/ActionCallout`` shows secondary actions when long pressing a key.
 These callouts are automatically used if you use a ``SystemKeyboard``.

-The namespace doesn't contain protocols or open classes, or types that are meant to be top-level ones.
-It's meant to be a container for types used by top-level types, to make the library easier to overview.
+The namespace doesn't contain protocols, open classes or types that are meant to be top-level ones.
+It's meant to contain types used by top-level types, to make the library easier to overview.

+## Callout context

+KeyboardKit has an observable ``CalloutContext`` class that provides state for input and action callouts, such as the pressed key or the currently presented secondary actions.

+KeyboardKit automatically creates an instance of this class and binds it to ``KeyboardInputViewController/state``, then updates it when keys are pressed.